ActualCassandra/SecuringMultiVendorCloudsPart2/README.md

 https://aka.ms/securingmvc-regp2

 ## Badges and how to claim
-Silver – Complete cloud skills challenge **and** be registered for the event
+Silver – Complete cloud skills challenge **and** be registered for the event.

 Gold – Completed cloud Skills Challenge **+** registered for the event **+** pass the SC-200 exam.

 To claim a badge, send an email to:

- > Email: cassandra.browning@microsoft.com
+ > Email: ProtectandDefend@microsoft.com
  >
  > Subject: Securing Multivendor Clouds Badge Claim
  >